nixlike/nixlike.github.io/_posts/2016-04-28-Configuration-Management-focus-shift.markdown

 categories: jekyll update
 ---

-### So, what's wrong with traditional tools Chef, Puppet, Ansible, Salt?
+### So, what's wrong with traditional tools like Chef, Puppet, Ansible, Salt?
 All's fine!!
 They are widely used and everyone seems happy with them.
 So what is these all about?